Huge Reflection: The -case for arbitrary classes

-In the remainder of this section, we prove that for all natural numbers $n>0$, exact structural reflection for $\Pi_n$-definable classes is strictly stronger than exact structural reflection for $\Sigma_n$-definable classes.
+In the remainder of this section, we prove that for all natural numbers $n>0$, exact structural reflection for $\Pi_n$-definable classes at cardinals in $C^{(n)}$ is strictly stronger than exact structural reflection for $\Sigma_n$-definable classes at such cardinals.
 This will follow from Corollary \ref{corollary:WeakExactStronger} and the next Lemma.

-\begin{lemma} Let $n>0$ be a natural number and let $\kappa$ be weakly parametrically $n$-exact for some cardinal $\lambda>\kappa$.
+\begin{lemma} Let $n>0$ be a natural number and let $\kappa\in C^{(n)}$ be weakly parametrically $n$-exact for some cardinal $\lambda>\kappa$.
 Then the set of cardinals $\mu<\kappa$ such that $\Sigma_n(V_\mu)$-$\ESR(\mu,\kappa)$ holds is stationary in $\kappa$. \end{lemma}